timalts/captain-moodle/README.md

 # Captain Moodle

-A clone of Moodle created in ASP.NET for the OOP Course at Dorset College.
+A clone of Moodle created in ASP.NET.

 ## Features